NBA on ESPN: Ratings

-ESPN2
+Other ESPN channels

+United States

 ESPN2 aired a handful of NBA regular season games from 2002 to 2006, typically in January, when prime time golf tournaments preempted coverage on ESPN.
 On several occasions, ESPN2 would air the first game of a doubleheader, while ESPN air the second game.
 Starting with the 2006–2007 season, regular season games on ESPN2 were discontinued.
 During the playoffs, ESPN2 airs games that otherwise would not have appeared on any outlet other than NBA TV, mostly on Friday nights and only during the first round.

 ESPN2 NBA coverage is mostly made up of studio shows, notably NBA Coast to Coast.
 NBA Coast to Coast, formerly known as NBA Fastbreak Tuesday and NBA Nation, is a two-hour long Tuesday night studio show that features live cut-ins to games throughout the league.
 In addition to Coast to Coast, ESPN2 airs several editions of NBA Fastbreak, ESPN's NBA oriented highlight show.

 Despite airing fewer than forty NBA games in its eleven years of existence, ESPN2 did televise NBA legend Michael Jordan's final game in Chicago in January 2003.

 ESPN2 also aired Kobe Bryant's final game against the Utah Jazz on April 13, 2016.